microsoft/cookiecutter-python-flask-clean-architecture/README.md

         return query
 ```

-### Services
+### Service example
-The onion architecture is best being used with a repository-service pattern.
-An example
-service can be seen below:
+A Service example can be seen below, this service expect a repository to be injected in its contuctor.

 ```python
 from services.repository_service import RepositoryService